-- Effectively record the discussions and decisions made by the members at the Annual General Meetings (AGM) and All Members Meetings (AMM), and to distribute the minutes to all members. - Effectively record the discussions and decisions made at Committee Meetings, and to distribute the minutes to all Committee. - Effectively record the discussions and decisions made at Coaches Meetings, and to distribute the minutes to all Coaches. - Dealing with enquiries. - Forwarding information from Archery GB, Lancashire Archery Society, and Northern Counties Archery Society to all senior members. - General communications to the members.
+- Effectively record the discussions and decisions made by the members at the Annual General Meetings (AGM) and All Members Meetings (AMM), and to distribute the Minutes to the members. - Effectively record the discussions and decisions made at Committee Meetings, and to distribute the Minutes to the Committee. - Forward information from Archery GB, Lancashire Archery Society, and Northern Counties Archery Society to the senior members. - General communications to the members.